 Contact us, and we can discuss how to best work on your unique situation.

 An example of how referrals can work:

-- Once the agreement is completed, the case is closed and all parties are notified.
+Once the agreement is complete, the case is closed and all parties are notified.